keploy/tech-blog/cln2y2xna000109jm6nb8fh68.md

 Additionally, integration testing can help identify issues early in the development cycle, which can save time and money in the long run.
 It also helps to ensure that all the components of the backend system work as intended and are compatible with each other.

 In my opinion, we should focus on writing more controller-level tests instead of internals like authentication because they are not exposed to the consumer of the app or library.
 As we are interested in behaviour that *can happen* right?
 It can be considered that if the product primarily focuses on the end-user experience and can't compensate on the response the user will get.
-Then E2E testing should be given more priority cause at last *we have to run the application not just tests to meet the requirements* *of the user*
+Then E2E testing should be given more priority cause at last *we have to run the application not just tests to meet the requirementsof the user*

 You might have heard of two famous testing models Pyramid model and the Trophy model.
 [The testing pyramid](https://subscription.packtpub.com/book/web-development/9781838642655/2/ch02lvl1sec08/understanding-the-testing-pyramid-and-trophy) suggests that you should write more unit tests than integration tests, and more integration tests than UI tests.
 This is because unit tests are the most efficient type of test, and they can catch a lot of bugs.
 Integration tests and e2e tests are less efficient, but they can catch bugs that unit tests miss.